-DEBBIE YOUNG: Remember to sell yourself not just the books
+DEBBIE YOUNG: Remember to sell yourself, not just the books

 What are the best PR practices authors can use to generate book sales?
-Debbie Young, a PR Guru, Commissioning Editor at the Alliance of Independent Authors, fiction and non-fiction indie author as well as in demand public speaker at literary events and writers’ conference, answers to the point.
+Debbie Young, a PR Guru, Commissioning Editor at the Alliance of Independent Authors, fiction and non-fiction indie author as well as in demand public speaker at literary events and writers’ conferences, answers to the point.

 What are the major benefits authors can get from using PR?

 For an author, PR is about building relationships not just with potential readers, but with anybody who might potentially recommend or help you sell your book.
 For example, booksellers, book bloggers, any intermediary that could come between you and readers if you are not dealing with readers directly.
 The purpose is to make them know and understand your work, and also build desire for your writing.